dhruvdeshwal676-analytics/dhruvdeshwalanalytics/README.md

 ### 👨‍💻 About Me

-I'm an early-career analytics professional based in Palwal, Haryana, currently pursuing an MBA in Business Analytics.
+I'm an early-career analytics MBA professional in Business Analytics.
 I work at the intersection of data analysis, business intelligence, and reporting — cleaning and analyzing data, building dashboards, and translating numbers into insights that support business decisions.
 My experience spans SQL, Python, and Power BI, alongside strong fundamentals in Excel-based reporting and stakeholder communication.

 ---